AnchoringOnce the admission fee is paid, vessels can be anchored within the Rottnest Island Marine Reserve provided they:

 - Take care to bury your anchor deep into the sand, as they can be dangerous to other beach users.

-Small quantities of LPG are available from the Geordie Bay Store.
+Small quantities of unleaded fuel and LPG are available from the Geordie Bay Store.

 There is a regular bus servicing over 19 bus stop locations across the island.
-See the current seasonal timetable and map.
+Click here for further details.

 Public toilets are available across Rottnest Island, in locations including: